Asymmetric All-Pay Auctions with Spillovers: Introduction

 In other settings, spillovers may be designed.
 Consider an all-pay version of a standard labor tournament, in which division managers apply effort towards some production technology in order to win a promotion awarded to the most productive division.
 To maximize aggregate effort, a principal might choose to make the value of this promotion depend on everyone's performance in the contest.
 For example, if the promotion is for a partnership or involves stock options, the prize will be increasing in the efforts of all players.
 The effect that such compensation schemes have on the equilibrium has not yet been studied.

-This paper identifies the equilibrium strategies and payoffs in general two-player contests with spillovers and establishes their uniqueness.
-We consider games with (i) complete information, (ii) deterministic prizes, (iii) at least partially sunk investment costs, and (iv) a general dependence of each participant's value for the prize on both players' actions.
-This family of games includes all-pay contests \parencite{siegel2009all,siegel2010asymmetric}, while also allowing for general spillovers to affect the winner's payoff.\footnote{We also allow the payoffs of the losers to depend separably on the actions of other players.
-See Section \ref{sec:extensions}.} These games also overlap with the symmetric linear contests with spillovers studied in \cite{baye2012contests}.
-Unlike that paper, we restrict attention to all-pay contests, but allow for asymmetric equilibria and asymmetric, nonlinear payoffs.\footnote{We discuss our relation to the literature at the end of the paper.
-Even in the symmetric linear case, no previous paper has established equilibrium uniqueness for all-pay contests with spillovers.}
+This paper fully identifies the equilibrium strategies and payoffs in general two-player auctions with spillovers and establishes their uniqueness.\footnote{This paper also establishes the existence of equilibrium, though this result has already been proven; see \citet{olszewski2022equilibrium}, for example.
+Our method, however, differs substantially from the previous literature.} We consider games with (i) complete information, (ii) deterministic prizes, (iii) at least partially sunk investment costs, and (iv) a general dependence of each participant's value for the prize on both players' actions.
+The key contribution of this paper lies in incorporating (iv).
+Indeed, all-pay contests without spillovers were extensively studied by \citet{siegel2009all,siegel2010asymmetric}.
+These papers fully characterize equilibrium strategies and payoffs in games where contestants incur some (partially) unrecoverable cost, such as effort, in order to compete for prizes.
+We generalize the two-player, single-prize version of their model to allow for general spillovers to affect the winner's payoff.
+Our paper also has some overlap with the symmetric linear contests with spillovers studied in \citet{baye2012contests}.
+Unlike their work, however, we restrict attention to the all-pay case, but allow for asymmetric equilibria and nonlinear payoffs.
+Even in the symmetric, linear all-pay auction with spillovers, we note that no previous paper that we are aware of has established equilibrium uniqueness.

 The addition of spillovers can have a significant impact on equilibrium behavior.
 First, players with strictly higher costs can have higher payoffs than those with lower costs, even if their value functions for the prize are identical.
 In fact, in some settings, players could increase their payoffs if they were allowed to commit to a schedule of costly handicaps (See Section \ref{sec:payoffs}).
-Thus, trying to favor an ``underdog'' participant in a contest by means of reducing their costs may have the opposite of the desired effect, and in fact decrease their welfare in equilibrium.
+Thus, trying to favor an ``underdog'' participant in a contest by means of reducing their costs may very well have the opposite effect, and in fact decrease their welfare in equilibrium.
 This is also important in settings in which players can commit to increasing their costs (e.g. by selecting an inefficient technology), as they may choose to do so.